pulkitv/pdf-split-read-rag/README.md

+//15-Nov 2025 update
+Few additions in the system to note
+There is a main github branch where the code runs with voiceover text onn blue image

+Then there is a video-with-image branch where the code runs with voiceover on video.
+Also there is no deletion on this branch so if the code is ever used in UI, then this is the best branch to run that code.
+OR main.

+Right now we are working on the voice-with-video branch where we are deleting some of the unused APIs to clean the system.

 # Newspaper Summary - PDF Processing & AI Summarization

 A comprehensive web application for processing Economic Times newspaper PDFs with AI-powered summarization and voiceover generation capabilities.